manuela-cardenas/migration-analysis/README.md

 How have female migrant labor pools shifted across destination countries and origin regions?
 What does this reveal about labor market substitution and the "Care Drain" phenomenon?

-### Key Finding
+### Key Findings

-Indonesian domestic workers (traditionally dominant) have been increasingly replaced by Ethiopian workers, suggesting policy shifts, labor cost differentials, or supply-side constraints in Indonesia.
+- Indonesian domestic workers (traditionally dominant) have been increasingly replaced by Ethiopian workers, suggesting policy shifts, labor cost differentials, or supply-side constraints in Indonesia.
+- Female migration to Qatar and UAE has grown substantially, particularly concentrated in domestic work and care sectors, which remain severely undercounted in official statistics.
+- Arab Gulf states show significant gender disparities in labor migration patterns, with women representing a far larger share than regional averages suggest.
+- Domestic work remains severely undercounted in official migration statistics, masking a largely female workforce

 ## Data Sources